Destilería Serrallés: Acquisition of Puerto Rico Distillers

 In 1985, Serrallés, Inc., under the leadership of Felix Juan Serrallés, Sr., purchased Puerto Rico Distillers, Inc., from the Canadian liquor giant Joseph E. Seagram and Sons, LTD. The Company grew rapidly when it bought Puerto Rico Distillers in 1985.
 This acquisition increased the company's product line to include Palo Viejo, Ron Llave and Granado, and doubled the firm's sales.
 The acquisitions included manufacturing facilities in Camuy and Arecibo plus the brand names sold by Seagrams locally such as: "Palo Viejo", "Ron Llave" and "Granado".
 Serrallés also purchased the rights to produce and distribute the brands of "Ronrico" and "Captain Morgan" in Puerto Rico and the rest of the Caribbean.
 These same brands, now produced by Serrallés, are distributed in the United States by Seagrams.
 Captain Morgan rum is the third largest selling rum in the world after Tanduay and Bacardi.
 As a result, Serrallés, Inc., more than doubled its sales.

 Distribution

 The company's flagship product, Ron Don Q, is currently sold in the United States, Mexico, the Virgin Islands, Spain, and a number of other countries.
 Serrallés USA, the USA distribution company of Destilería Serrallés, is based in Stamford, Connecticut.

 Competition

 Ron Don Q is the best-selling rum in Puerto Rico, ahead of Bacardi and Captain Morgan.
 The Captain Morgan Rum brand is owned by Diageo PLC but made by Destilería Serrallés in a different Puerto Rican distillery under a supply contract.
-Recently, Diageo's Captain Morgan contract with Serrallés was not renewed, as Diageo's moved its production of Captain Morgan to the U.S. Virgin Islands.
+In 2008, Diageo's Captain Morgan contract with Serrallés was not renewed, as Diageo's moved its production of Captain Morgan to the U.S. Virgin Islands.